 Schmittmann is a Fellow of the American Association for the Advancement of Science, a Fellow of the American Physical Society and a winner of the organization’s 2010 Jesse W. Beams Award.
 Her research interests focus on statistical and biological physics.
 She has authored or co-authored more than 100 peer-reviewed articles and one book.

 Schmittmann earned a diploma (M.S.) in physics from RWTH Aachen University in her native Germany (1981), and a Ph.D. in physics from the University of Edinburgh, Scotland (1984).
-Prior to joining ISU, she was a member of the physics faculty at Virginia Tech, Blacksburg, since 1991 and served as the physics department chair since 2006.
+Prior to joining ISU, she was a member of the physics faculty at Virginia Tech, Blacksburg, from 1991-2012 and served as the physics department chair from 2006-2012.